harisont/harisont.github.io/_posts/2025-07-18-bikepacking-list.md

 - a __lemon__ (it improves many canned foods, and if there is no other use for it, I just squeeze it in my water bottle)
 - some __vegetables__.
 Cucumbers, avocados and cherry tomatoes are three classics
 - __fruit juice__ (sugary and refreshing.
 Blood orange juice has become a tradition of my trips with C.)
-- __sugary snacks__: sesamkakor, cotognata, dried mango rainsins and the like
+- __sugary snacks__: sesamkakor, cotognata, dried mango raisins and the like
 - __nuts__.

 As for __water__, for free camping in the summer I usually make sure to have at the very least 2 liters on me.